s183922/ReinforcementLearningProject/README.md

 - Mads Christian Berggrein Andersen, s173934
 - Sunniva Olsrud Punsvik, s183924

-In this project the classic control methods iterative Lineare Quadratic Regulator (iLQR) and Differential Dynamic Programming (DDP) are tested in a stochastic Cartpole enviroment with and withouth the feedback control stategy Model Predictive Control.
+In this project the classic control methods iterative Lineare Quadratic Regulator (iLQR) and Differential Dynamic Programming (DDP) are tested in a stochastic Cartpole enviroment with and withouth the feedback control stategy Model Predictive Control (MPC).

 ## Overview of Repository
 The folder "iLQR" contains the implementation of the iLQR algorithm.
 These files are reused from excersises in week 3, with slight modifications in LQR making it more 1-to-1, with the algorithm proposed in Tassa12.